asfktz/angular-portal/README.md

 ```

 The service will render the popup at the bottom of the body which will solve the positioning problem. <br>
-It will also prevent the popup from inheriting unwanted css properties from the header.
+It will also prevent the popup from inheriting unwanted CSS properties from the header.

-It will work, and in some cases this is the way to go.
+It will work, and in some cases, this is the way to go.
 But we lost a few things along the way:
-* We lost the ability to declare our popup in a declarative manner, instead we call with an imperative API.
+* We lost the ability to declare our popup in a declarative manner.
+Instead, we call with an imperative API.
 * We no longer have easy access to our $scope.

-This is where portals come to the rescue.
-With a portal, we can specify that a part of the view should be rendered somewhere else in the DOM,
+This is where portals come handy.
+With a portal, we can specify that a part of our view should be rendered somewhere else in the DOM,
 in our case, the bottom of the body:

 ```html